campbelljc/598p1/README.md

 # README #

-This repository hosts the code and data for COMP-598 Fall 2015, Mini Project 1.
+This repository hosts the code and data for COMP-598 Fall 2015, Mini Project 1, by Jian (Ethan) Li, Yann Aublet-Longpré, and Jonathan Campbell.

 ### Set up the Eclipse Workspace ###